okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

-Use the Devices SDK to enable your app to verify the identity of a user by responding to notifications from a custom authenticator.
+Use the Devices SDK to enable your app to verify the identity of a user by responding to notifications from a Custom Authenticator.

 To set up and configure your app: